This post may contain affiliate links. Please see our disclosure policy.

 Notes from My Kitchen

 I started making milkweed jelly after years of admiring the plants in our meadow.
-The scent of blooming milkweed is one of my favorite things about early summer, and I wanted to find a way to preserve that fragrance.
+The scent of blooming milkweed is one of the things I look forward to in early summer, and I wanted to find a way to preserve that fragrance.
 The jelly tastes sweet and floral, like the flowers smell, but also with hints of fresh berries.

 The pale pink color is beautiful in the jar, and the flavor is delicate enough to pair with almost anything.
 I love it on warm biscuits or stirred into tea.
-It’s also become one of my favorite jellies to give as gifts because the story behind it is so unexpected.
+It’s also become a jelly I love to give as gifts, because the story behind it is so unexpected.

 Quick Look at the Recipe